Hall & Associates Marketing Limited

 - Bluesmith Information Systems Limited, Graduate Data Engineer

-- University of Sheffield, Software Developer
+- University of Sheffield, Senior IT Technician

 IMIS is the leading professional association in the Information Systems management sector, which plays a prominent role in fostering greater understanding of the importance of IS management, working to enhance the status of those engaged in the profession, and promoting higher standards through better education and training, both in the UK and overseas.
 IMIS focuses specifically on the practical application and management of information systems within society.